Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 This weight training program will keep you in high-intensity condition for a more extended period to generate a strong metabolic demand and muscle hypertrophy simultaneously.

-Lifting weights as part of your exercise programme can be really advantageous when it comes to reducing weight.
+Lifting weights as part of your exercise program can be really advantageous when it comes to reducing weight.
 Weightlifting not only helps with strength and muscle mass preservation, but it also helps with calorie burning.

 Resistance exercises, whether with your own body weight or external weights, can enhance muscle building and increase metabolism, resulting in a larger potential for weight loss.